syncthing/docs/users/ldap.rst

 OpenDirectory servers.

 To enable LDAP authentication some configuration options must be set in the advanced config editor.
-Under Actions, Advanced expand the LDAP tab.
+Under "Actions > Advanced", select and expand the LDAP tab.
 The following options are available:

 ``Address``
     Set to the address of the LDAP server, with hostname and port.
 For example, ``dc1.example.com:389`` for standard LDAP, or
     ``dc1.example.com:636`` for LDAPS.
 (See also ``Transport``)